 You decide what you will eat for every day of the week for breakfast, lunch, and dinner for seven days.
 I use these at every class I teach on food storage and emergency preparedness to show people how easy it is to plan your food storage for one week.

 ALWAYS check with your doctor before we have a pandemic to see what prescriptions are safe for you to store and use before we are faced with a full on pandemic.
+See is you can get a 90 day supply.
+You may be able to get a whole years worth if you pay cash and do not go through your insurance.

 Is good for strep throat, dental infections, sinus infections, bronchitis, and sometimes bladder infections.